Promoting the Message of Divine Mercy.

 Jesus said to Sr. Faustina, “My daughter, …I am giving you three ways of exercising mercy toward your neighbor: the first — by deed, the second — by word, the third— by prayer.
 In these three degrees is contained the fullness of mercy, and it is an unquestionable proof of love for Me.
 By this means a soul glorifies and pays reverence to My mercy.”
 (Diary, 742)

-On April 28, 2019, Bishop formalized our commitment to fostering mercy in prayer, words, and deeds by consecrating the Diocese of Colorado Springs to Divine Mercy.
+On April 28, 2019, the late Bishop Michael J. Sheridan formalized our commitment to fostering mercy in prayer, words, and deeds by consecrating the Diocese of Colorado Springs to Divine Mercy.
 We endeavor to fulfill that obligation by:

-- Offering families Home Enthronements to the Sacred Heart of Jesus.
+Offering families Home Enthronements to Jesus, the Divine Mercy.

 Establishing a Divine Mercy of the Rockies Shrine and Center for Research and Education.